Chapter 6: Dying Heart

 They moved to flash step speed, concerned about reaching the town and finding the missing noble before darkness fell.
 But even with the additional speed, they barely reached the edge of town before the sun set.

 "Nice," grumbled Renji, "Be on your guard.
 You remember how this place gets at night."

-The two moved on into the village square, pausing to look around.
+The three moved on into the village square, pausing to look around.

 "He said 'home,'" Renji remembered aloud, "Do you know where in town he could have been talking about?"

 "Hmmm," Rukia mused, "Home.
 Huh...Well, he couldn't have meant the home we shared, because I never told Byakuya where we lived when we were here.
 And he didn't find me until we had moved to the shinigami academy."

 "So...what did he mean, then?"

 Rukia considered the question for several minutes, while the redhead drifted over to a vendor and purchased tea, fresh bread and hot soup for the three of them.
 They sat down at a small table near the food stands and were just starting to eat, when Rukia's eye fell on a gathering of small children, lurking near the food stand.
 Renji watched as memory played over the young woman's face, then she got up and walked back to the vendor.
 He smiled as she returned, and the vendor began handing out hot food to the gathered children.